NinjaWazzzabi/tme290-group-10/README.md

+# Starting Kiwi software using online images

+Run the following command in the terminal:

+	docker-compose -f rover-simulation.yml up

-# Starting simulation
+# Starting Kiwi software using local images

+To start the simulation for testing on replayviewer, run the start script:

+	./start_rover_sim.sh

-To start the simulation, run the start script with:
+To start the simulation for testing with the simulator, run the start script:

-	./start_sim.sh
+	./start_rover.sh

 If that does not work you might need to set the execution bit:

 	chmod +x start_sim.sh

-If you want to skip re-compiling of the services you can comment out the compile section

 # Updating the Open DLV message set